Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-1/_posts/2017-01-08-github-reposity.md

 By "watching" the course repository you will be get notifications about new issues as well as when new resources become available.

-To watch the course repo;
+To watch the course repo:

 - Navigate to [https://github.com/Montana-Media-Arts/120_CreativeCoding_Fall2019](https://github.com/Montana-Media-Arts/120_CreativeCoding_Fall2019/issues).
 This issues forum for this site is also linked to from the "Issues-Forum" tab above in the navbar.
 - In the upper right-hand corner, you should select both "watching" and "star".